Aliases for ATP8A1 Gene

 GeneCards Summary for ATP8A1 Gene

 ATP8A1 (ATPase Phospholipid Transporting 8A1) is a Protein Coding gene.
 Diseases associated with ATP8A1 include Cerebellar Ataxia, Mental Retardation And Dysequlibrium Syndrome and Intrahepatic Cholestasis.
-Among its related pathways are Ion channel transport and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Ion channel transport.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP10A.
+An important paralog of this gene is ATP8A2.

 UniProtKB/Swiss-Prot Summary for ATP8A1 Gene